COVID-19 Rapid Response Update – Thanks to YOU! (4.30.2020)

-Nonprofits that provide basic needs such as food, access to healthcare, and financial stability support have an immediate increased need for flexible, unrestricted funding to meet heightened needs.
-The Community Foundation’s COVID-19 Rapid Response Fund provides flexible resources to Chester County nonprofits that are disproportionately impacted by coronavirus and the economic consequences of this outbreak.
+Nonprofits that provide basic needs such as food, access to healthcare, and financial stability support have an increased need for flexible, unrestricted funding to meet heightened needs.
+These needs will progress into the coming months as nonprofits continue to serve the community during this crisis, and recover from the financial strain of offering increased services and programs.

 We envision three funding priority levels: